yasiryagi/helpdesk/proposals/README.md

 The list below contains all the proposal types currently available.

 #### Text
-Aka.
-"Signal Proposal"
+Aka "Signal Proposal"

-Although no action will happen if such a proposal is voted through, it provides a way for user to request changes, propose improvements, complaint about something, and in general voice their opinion on a matter.
+Although no action will happen if such a proposal is voted through, it provides a way for user to request changes, propose improvements, complain about something, and in general voice their opinion on a matter.
 This will open a discussion, and Council Member can signal their approval or rejection through a vote.
 This can be used to notify the platform developers about key feature missing, highlight a topic of controversy, etc.

 #### Spending
-Aka.
-"Funding Request"
+Aka "Funding Request"

 In general, this proposal will include an amount, and a beneficiary.
-This can be used in to fund development, pay winners of competitions, bonus payments for a role, or anything else that requires minting new tokens to a specific individual or group.
+This can be used to fund development, pay winners of competitions, make bonus payments for a role, or anything else that requires minting new tokens to a specific individual or group.

 #### Set Max Validator Count
 The Validators are rewarded for producing blocks, and will share the rewards that are minted each era (target 3600 blocks).
 This reward is calculated based on the total issuance, and the amount of tJOY staked by the pool of Validators relative to the total issuance.
 A higher number means smaller rewards for each individual Validator, but set to low and the network grinds to a halt.

 #### Set Election Parameters
-As the Council will see a significantly increased workload, there may be need to change the some of the Election cycle parameters.
+As the Council will see a significantly increased workload, there may be a need to change some of the Election cycle parameters.
 This proposal allows the Council to vote on expanding the Council seats, increase or decrease the length of the Voting process, or the minimum stakes required to participate.
 If this proposal is voted through, a change of these parameters will not be activated until the next election cycle, to avoid the current Council making changes benefitting themselves.

 #### Runtime Upgrade
 As before, upgrading the runtime can be proposed by any member, and voted in by the Council.
 This is a critical proposal that, if a "bad" runtime is proposed and voted in, can kill the blockchain.

 #### Add Working Group Leader Opening

 This proposal allows an opening for a Working Group Lead to be created.
-When editing the "Opening schema", you must ensure your changes still returns a valid JSON schema.
+When editing the "Opening schema", you must ensure your changes still return a valid JSON schema.
 This determines what information is collected from candidates.
 Note that the reward specified is not binding, and is only determined when the [Fill Working Group Leader Opening](#fill-working-group-leader-opening) proposal is made (and approved).

 #### Begin Review Working Group Leader Application